Submissions for the 2020 Prize are open . Entries will be accepted from 10th June to 19th August 2020.

 Can you help us to read entries to the 2020 Highland Book Prize?

-We are looking for keen and talented volunteer readers to help us work towards a wonderful longlist for The Highland Book Prize.
-If you enjoy reading (fiction, non-fiction, short stories, poetry), are able to read as many as six novels, or as few as one, in the space of seven weeks and provide a short report on what you’ve read, we’d like to hear from you.
+We are currently looking for keen and talented volunteer readers to help us work towards a wonderful longlist for The Highland Book Prize.
+If you enjoy reading (fiction, non-fiction, short stories, poetry), are able to read between July and October 2020, and you can provide a short report on what you’ve read, we’d like to hear from you.

 The 2019 Highland Book Prize saw over 80 books by 50 different publishers submitted and reviewed by a panel of 105 volunteer readers comprised of industry professionals and avid readers.

 We are delighted to be able to reveal the books on the shortlist for the 2019 Highland Book Prize: